AldoSuba/docs.buf.build/docs/faq.md

 - `google.api`, for defining APIs, such as with `grpc-gateway`.

-We considered these commonly used packages and included a subset of them into the new, slim googleapis repository.
+We considered these commonly used packages and included a subset of them into the new, slim `googleapis` module.

 At Buf, we take breaking changes incredibly seriously.
 This was done to ensure the stability of the BSR before we move the BSR out of beta.
 We apologize for